warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 element, and the inclusion of the other messages prevents the mix-and-match attacks.

-The SPAKE2 transcript needs to include all of the following (as bytes):
+It's as if Alice's SPAKE2 Robot keeps a journal as it works, with the following entries:

+* This a journal about a SPAKE2 conversation.
-* the password
+* We're using a password of: ``password``
-* the "identity strings" for both sides
-* the messages that were exchanged
+* The first side's identity is: ``Alice``
+* The second side's identity is: ``Bob``
+* The first side sent a message to the second side with: ``MESSAGE1``
+* The second side sent a message to the first side with: ``MESSAGE2``
-* the shared derived group element
+* I derived a shared group element of: ``SECRET SHARED ELEMENT``

+Except that everything in the transcript needs to be a bytestring.
+Bob's robot will have an identical journal: note that every statement is true for both sides (assuming the shared element works out), and nothing is specific to a given side (e.g. the phrase "I am Alice" or "I am the first side" does not appear).

 The password could be hashed in its original form (as a bytestring), or as a scalar (which must then be serialized into a bytestring).
-We need the scalar form in both the first and the second functions, so you have a couple of choices of CPU and space usage (noting that both are trivial):
+We need the scalar form in both the first and the second functions, so you have a couple of choices of CPU and space usage (noting that both are miniscule):

+* store only the bytestring in the state vector, and re-convert to a scalar in the second function, then hash the bytestring
-* store only the bytestring in the state vector, and re-convert to a scalar in the second function, and then hash either
+* store only the bytestring in the state vector, and re-convert to a scalar in the second function, then hash the serialized scalar
-* store only the scalar in the state vector, and hash the scalar
+* store only the scalar in the state vector, and hash the serialized scalar
+* store both in the state, and hash the bytestring (this is my preference)
-* store both in the state, and hash either
+* store both in the state, and hash the serialized scalar

 The messages could include the "side" marker, or not.
 Since the messages need to be bytestrings for transmission anyways, it makes sense to use